Base period wages used in establishing a claim are the wages paid in the first four

 Once subject to the Employment Security Act, an employer must file the Employer's

-Quarterly Wage List and Contribution Report each calendar quarter.
+Quarterly Wage List and Contribution Report online each calendar quarter.
 Our website contains

 the combined report and payment option.
 Each employer must send quarterly wage contribution